5 Signs It’s Time To Replace A Roof

 Call an experienced & trustworthy roofing company for an honest evaluation

-If any of the above apply to your roof, or if you still aren’t sure if it’s time for a roof replacement, the best way to know for sure is to call an experienced and trustworthy roofing company.
-Finding a good roofing company is like finding a good car repair shop—you don’t want to spend more than you have to.
+If any of the above apply to your roof, or if you still aren’t sure if it’s time for a roof replacement, the best way to know for sure is to call an experienced and trustworthy roofing contractor.
+Finding a good roofing contractor is like finding a good car repair shop—you don’t want to spend more than you have to.
 But protecting one of your biggest investments—your home—is a big deal.
 At Melvin Belk Roofing, we have a reputation for providing straightforward, reliable roofing services.
 If you live in West Michigan, give us a call to learn more and have one of our roofing experts give you a free, honest evaluation of your roof.